jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/bb_views_part2/readme.md

 That's it...for now.
 * As we continue building on our Backbone application, we'll revisit our collection view and add on some additional functionality.
 * Wait, we don't need DOM events here?
 Why?
+* what about jquery events. is it one or the other?

 ## Break